Preparing children for life in ‘Modern Britain’

 At The Dassett C of E Primary School we take our responsibility to prepare children for life in ‘Modern Britain’ very seriously.
 We ensure the fundamental British values are introduced, discussed and lived out through the ethos and work of the school.

 All curriculum areas provide a vehicle for furthering understanding of these concepts and in particular, our RE and PSHCE lessons provide excellent opportunities to deepen and develop understanding.
 Children are enthusiastic to demonstrate a good understanding of how these values apply to their own lives.
 The Dassett C of E Primary School is committed to serving its local and national community.
-We recognise the multicultural, multi faith and ever changing nature of the United Kingdom.
-We also understand the vital role the school has for ensuring our children are not subjected to intimidating or racialization by others wishing to unduly or illegally influence them.
-Our equal opportunities guidance suggests there will be no discrimination of any individual or group regardless of their faith, ethnicity, gender, sexuality, political or financial status or similar.
+We recognise the multicultural, multi faith nature of the United Kingdom.
+We also understand the vital role that school has to play in for ensuring that our children are not subjected to intimidation of any kind.
+There will be no discrimination of any individual or group regardless of their faith, ethnicity, gender, sexuality, political or financial status or similar.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.

 In our school we provide these values in the following ways:

 Our children have the opportunity to have their voice heard through our School Council.
 Elections are undertaken and children vote for their peers.
 Children also, have a voice through their school house captains.
 The children work together in their respective classes to provide an agreed set of rules or codes for their Class Code of Conduct.
 The codes are available in each classroom.
 In addition our daily Worship often deals with issues regarding democracy.